MI-OSiRIS/aa_services/doc/osiris_access_assertions.md

 }
 ```

-It's just a JWT with an OAA in it.
+OATs are just JWTs with one or more OAAs specified in the `assertions` property.

 ### Nested like Russian dolls...